NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-4-the-mrsa-workflow.md

 snakemake -s snakefile_mrsa.smk --rulegraph | dot -T png > rulegraph_mrsa.png
 ```

-There are two differences in this command compared to the one we've used
+There's another difference in this command compared to the one we've used
-before.
-The first is that we're using the `-s` flag to specify which Snakemake
-workflow to run.
-We didn't need to do that before since `Snakefile` is the
-default name.
-The second is that we don't define a target.
-In the toy example
+before, namely that we don't define a target.
+In the toy example we used
-we used `a_b.txt` as a target, and the wildcards were resolved based on that.
+`a_b.txt` as a target, and the wildcards were resolved based on that.
 How come that we don't need to do that here?
 It turns out that by default
 Snakemake targets the first rule in a workflow.
 By convention, we call this rule
 `all` and let it serve as a rule for aggregating the main outputs of the